JahnTech/webmethods-is-art-connection-updater/README.md

   `WmRoot` package, or
 - the Java class `com.webmethods.deployer.common.cipher.CipherUtil` .

-Please note that the tools makes use of non-public APIs.
+Please note that the tool makes use of non-public APIs.
 You should therefore test it carefully.
 It is also recommended to create backups of the files that are changed.
 In addition to the `node.ndf` that contains the connection details, this also means the data store files